yseulthb/yseulthb.github.io/_pages/touristic/spain.md

 ## Granada and Sierra Nevada
 *Travelling by train is ideal to see the changes in the vegetation and the geography.
 For instance, Almería  is located between the sea, snowy mountains, and the desert.
 To reach Granada, we went through rocky areas and small hills and lots of tunnels.
 The orange trees are replaced by olive trees and the the ground is covered with orange sand.
 The hills are turning into small rocky mountains as we are going around the Sierra Nevada to reach Granada.*

 Arriving to Granada from Almería  made us realise that it was winter as it got much fresher!
-However it also felt like the aire was purer and the view on the close mountains as we were walking on the Avenida de la Constitucion reminded me a bit of Grenoble, a French city in the Alps.
+However it also felt like the air was purer and the view on the close mountains as we were walking on the Avenida de la Constitucion reminded me a bit of Grenoble, a French city in the Alps.
 I would advise to take this path to reach the city centre to admire the many statutes on the way and for the open view on the mountains.

 <img src="/assets/images/granada.jpg" alt="Granada" align="center">

 ### The Alhambra
 Granada is best known for the Alhambra, a palace and fortress complex, really worth visiting.
-However, due to its touristic success, visits are limited so you should by all means book your tour/ticket in advance! (here for the official website: https://www.alhambradegranada.org/ + Beware of scam websites!)
+However, due to its touristic success, visits are limited so you should by all means book your tour/ticket in advance! (here for the official website: [https://www.alhambradegranada.org/](https://www.alhambradegranada.org/) + Beware of scam websites!)
 You will find different visit types and tour options and different prices. <br>
 There are three main parts composing the Alhambra: the Alcazaba (the fortress, from the Arabic 'alQasba'), the Nasrid Palaces and the Generalife (the gardens).
 The must-do is a visit of the fortress ('General Day Visit Tickets').
 If you can afford it, you should also visit the Nasrid Palaces.
 Even nicer is to book your Palace visit at the end of the day so you can enjoy the night atmosphere of the location.
 You can also opt for a guided tour to learn more about the history of the buildings or simply bring your touristic book along if you're not so much into group visits!